-SIGECAPS is your screening tool for depression.
-And with as high as a disease prevalence as seen with depression, this one must be kept in your back pocket.
+SIGECAPS is an incredibly useful screening tool for depression.
+Given the incredibly high prevalence of depression, you’ll certainly want to keep this mnemonic in your back pocket.

-We will begin by breaking down the mnemonic, and finish with the value add: what we know about exactly how the USMLE tests, as well as your clinic and hospital patients, will present with this diagnosis.
+We will begin by breaking down each of these mnemonics and finish with the value add: what we know about exactly how the USMLE tests and how your clinic and hospital patients will present with this diagnosis.

 Breaking Down the SIGECAPS Mnemonic for Diagnosing Depression

 Sleep changes: Can happen in either direction; either spend all day in bed or anxiety/mania keeping a patient awake.
 Patients often wake up earlier than desired and cannot fall back to sleep.